-The major challenge I would like to address in this proposed session of Reboot2030 is the threat to democracy from a rising tide of autocracy in some quarters of the globe.
-This is illustrated in particular by the escalating threat of China against the flourishing democratic government of Taiwan and has been accentuated by the very recent collapse in Afghanistan.
+The major challenge I would like to address in this dialogue is the threat to democracy from a rising tide of autocracy in some quarters of the globe.
+This is illustrated in particular by the escalating threat of China against the flourishing democratic government of Taiwan and has been accentuated by the recent invasion of Ukraine by Russia.

 It is clear that the democracies must unite to meet this challenge, and we believe that the formation of a World Security Community of democratic nations would be a logical and forward-looking response.
-The first steps towards such a community could be taken at President Biden’s Summit for Democracy in December.
+The first steps towards such a community could be taken at President Biden’s Summit for Democracy.

 Going back one step, as noted by Reboot2030, humanity faces some catastrophic risks to the future well-being of our society.
 Foremost among them are the alarming dangers posed by unchecked global warming, the ongoing threat of nuclear annihilation and the recent rise of an Orwellian surveillance state in China.
 It is clear that all of us as world citizens must work together to counter and remove these risks, and for this purpose we need stronger institutions of global governance.